SchneiderDaniel/flask_blogs/flask_hippocooking/static/recipes/README.md

 Could you please translate the values of this JSON into English (en), Spanish (es) and French (fr)?
 For each language, provide a separate output.

+# Prompt for json creation:
+write me the following as a json with only text and no attributes:

 ## Kategorien:
 - Vorspeise